-The History of Appaloosas
+The Origin of Appaloosas

 The origin of Appaloosas is....well....spotty.
 In fact, the history—and the DNA—of Appaloosas goes back millennia and across oceans, cultures, and continents.
 Their legacy is shrouded in myth, legend, and magnificent adventure.
 What cannot be denied, however, is that a First Nation tribe, the Nez Perce, brought them to the apex of the breed, lost them, then found them again.
 Today, they are now back in their full glory.

-(SEE CORRESPONDING NUMBERED PHOTOGRAPHS BELOW:)
+(SEE CORRESPONDING NUMBERED PHOTOGRAPHS IN MONTAGE BELOW:)

 (#1) The famous Appaloosa Foundation stallion, Pratt Sully Fire, of Deckers Red Eagle Farm in Alvadore, Oregon.
 He was originally bred by a “grand dame” in early Appaloosa breeding, an elderly widow named Alice Pratt, who raised hundreds of Appaloosas out on her wilderness, land-grant farm near Sweet Home, Oregon.